clytras/everypay/docs/Testing.md

 **WARNING**: Run tests only in the sandbox environment (https://sandbox-api.everypay.gr)

-**WARNING**: The tests will create users/cards/payments to the sandbox environment that API keys belongs to.
+**WARNING**: The tests will create users/cards/payments to the sandbox environment that API keys belong to.

 To run the tests, you first have to clone the repo: